 - Accelerated Teaching Certification

 - Wilson Reading System® Certification

 Master’s in Criminal Justice Course Descriptions

-The online Master of Science in Criminal Justice from Saint Joseph’s University combines a comprehensive Criminal Justice leadership curriculum with your choice of career-building specializations designed to give you maximum flexibility and opportunity in the marketplace.
-The 30-credit-hour online program includes four core Criminal Justice courses, four or five classes in your chosen specialization, and a variety of remaining electives to further customize your education to your needs and career goals.
+The online Master of Science in Criminal Justice from Saint Joseph’s University combines a comprehensive Criminal Justice leadership curriculum with your choice of career-building concentrations designed to give you maximum flexibility and opportunity in the marketplace.
+The 30-credit-hour online program includes four core Criminal Justice courses, four or five classes in your chosen concentration, and a variety of remaining electives to further customize your education to your needs and career goals.

 Four (4) Core Courses Required for All Students Seeking a Master’s in Criminal Justice

 CRJ 550 Research Methods and Analysis (3 credits)

 This course is a function of concepts, hypotheses, and theories for an empirical discipline; the operationalization of theoretical variables; the principles of research design; and the problems of inference.
 The association between criminological theories and research methods used to study crime is explored through the utilization of a variety of related data sources.
 Also covered are basic quantitative techniques, relevant statistics, data interpretation, and an overview of SPSS.

 A systemic and critical analysis of the major theories of criminality, including an examination of both traditional and contemporary theories.
 Consideration will be given to conceptualizations of crime, the relationship of criminological theories to crime on the streets, and specific aspects of criminal behavior.